Does your face feel better if you don’t wash it at night? Make nighttime cleansing tenable by adding just two products to your routine.

 What Changed?

 Then, due to broken capillaries on my nose, my dermatologist prescribed tretinoin (better known as Retin-A).
-This is a vitamin A-based product that potently stimulates collagen production to make the skin appear thicker, thus causing it to become less transparent.
-Because efficacy diminishes when exposed to ultraviolet light, its use should be left for after dark.
+This is a vitamin A-based product that stimulates collagen production to make the skin appear thicker and less transparent.
+Because efficacy diminishes when exposed to ultraviolet light, tretinoin works best after dark.

 And to be fully beneficial, the skin must be cleansed beforehand.
-This, unfortunately, is true of all treatments, whether a retinol, an acid, a peptide, or a vitamin.
+This, unfortunately, is true of all treatments, whether with retinol, an acid, a peptide, or a vitamin.

-Rather than risk chronic irritation, I wondered if it would be better to just live with the broken capillaries.
+Rather than risk chronic irritation through regular nighttime cleansing, I wondered if it would be better to just live with the broken capillaries.

 I voiced my concerns, to which my dermatologist recommended exorbitantly priced cleansers and creams that made no difference.
-This led me to do a little research of my own before giving up completely.
+This led me to do a little research of my own.

-As a result, I found something that works—even if you’re using a product as aggressive as tretinoin 0.1%, as I do.
+As a result, I found something that works—even if you’re using a product as aggressive as tretinoin 0.1%.

 Why Nighttime Cleansing Causes Discomfort